apache/flink/docs/flink_on_tez_guide.md

 ## Local execution

 The `LocalTezEnvironment` can be used run programs using the local mode provided by Tez.
-This is for example WordCount using Tez local mode.
+This example shows how WordCount can be run using the Tez local mode.
 It is identical to a normal Flink WordCount, except that the `LocalTezEnvironment` is used.
 To run in local Tez mode, you can simply run a Flink on Tez program from your IDE (e.g., right click and run).